-Finding: The addition of the northbound through lane for approximately 600 feet north and 600 feet south of Meyers Road on OR 213 will improve the transition for motorists.
-In addition, the addition of the complete (four-way) traffic signal, additional right turn lane from Meyers Road onto OR 213, and four crosswalks at the intersection of OR 213 and Meyers Road will improve safety for motorists, pedestrians, and bicyclists using and crossing the highway.
+Finding: Complies as Proposed.
+The creation of the plan included a traffic study conducted by David Evans and Associates, a City consultant.
+The addition of the northbound through lane for approximately 600 feet north and 600 feet south of Meyers Road on OR 213 will improve the transition for motorists.
+Further, the addition of the complete (four-way) traffic signal, additional right turn lane from Meyers

+Road onto OR 213, and four crosswalks at the intersection of OR 213 and Meyers Road will improve safety for motorists, pedestrians, and bicyclists using and crossing the highway.

 Policy 4B (Alternative Passenger Modes) It is the policy of the State of Oregon to advance and support alternative passenger transportation systems where travel demand, land use, and other factors indicate the potential for successful and effective development of alternative passenger modes.

-Finding: The Meyers Road Extension Corridor Plan supports alternative passenger transportation systems by recommending solutions related to walking, biking, shared-use paths, family-friendly facilities, safe routes to schools, transit and crossings.
+Finding: Complies as Proposed.
+The Meyers Road Extension Corridor Plan supports alternative passenger transportation systems by recommending solutions related to walking, biking, shared-use paths, family-friendly facilities, safe routes to schools, transit and crossings.